Code Contribition Guideline#

 because the for-loops take care of that.

-Also note that if you want access to the i
+Conversely, if you want access to the i

 variable for logging or otherwise, the classic for-loop is best.